pdqnguyen/pdqnguyen.github.io/_posts/2022-03-24-lyrics-part-4.md

 #### Vocabulary similary

-We can quantify similarity between two bands' lyrics by measuring the cosine similarity between their respective Tf-Idf vectors.
+<span class="strong-text">We can quantify similarity between two bands' lyrics by measuring the cosine similarity
+between their respective Tf-Idf vectors.</span>
 This is a pretty efficient calculation given the large vector space being used.
 The threshold for drawing an edge between two nodes depends on the cosine similarities of each node to all other nodes.